rroels/pinebook-pro-nvme-luks/README.md

 ## Step 3: Set up eMMC install

 Next take the SD card out and boot from eMMC.
-Again, go through the config menu and reboot untill you have a bootable Manjaro environment on the eMMC.
+Again, go through the config menu and reboot untill you have a working Manjaro environment on the eMMC.

 We will eventually move this install to our encrypted NVME partition, but before we do that we need to make some changes.

-Edit the file `/etc/mkinitcpio.conf`, to achieve two things:
+Edit the file `/etc/mkinitcpio.conf`, because we want to recreate the kernel's initial ramdisk with the following additions:
-1) Add hooks for encrypt and lvm2
+1) inclusion of hooks for encrypt and lvm2
-2) Disable compression (use "cat" compression)
+2) disable compression (use "cat" compression)

 Mine looks like this: